 That said, pumpkins are easy to maintain if you have the space.

 - Pumpkins do best when the seeds are directly planted in the ground.
 However, if your growing season is very short, seed indoors in peat pots about 2 to 4 weeks before last spring frost.
 Be sure to harden off before transplanting.

 - The soil must be thoroughly warmed.
 Minimum soil temperature for germination is 70ºF.
 Optimum soil temperature is 95ºF.
 Pumpkins are very sensitive to the cold.

 - Pick a site with full sun (to light shade).

 - Pumpkins are big greedy feeders.
 They prefer very rich soil that is well-drained and not too soggy.
 Mix lots of compost and aged mature into the planting site before you sow seeds or tranplant.

 - Select a site with lots of space for the sprawling vines.
 Vine varieties need 50 to 100 square feet per hill.

 - However, if your garden space is limited, no worries!
 Plant pumpkins at the edge of the garden and direct vine growth across the lawn or sidewalk.
 The vines will only be bothersome for a few weeks.
 You can also grow pumpkins in big 5 to 10 gallon buckets!
 Or, try miniature varieties.

-- The ideal pumpkin hill is prepared in advance with an abundance of old manure dug deep into the ground (12 to 15 inches).
-If you don't have manure, loosen the soil and mix in a 2- to 4-inch layer of compost.
+- Prepare the hills in advance with an abundance of old manure dug deep into the ground (12 to 15 inches).
+If you don't have manure, loosen the soil and mix in a 2- to 4-inch layer of compost

 - Pumpkins are very thirsty plants and need lots of water.
 Water one inch per week.
 Water deeply, especially during fruit set.